Overcoming Narcissistic Abuse, By Elizabeth Shaw – Life Coach.

 “I’m a bad person.”
 Ask yourself, why am I a bad person?
 Reactive abuse, choices you made, if you look back, either the narcissist pushed your buttons, or you made a choice at that moment with good intentions.

 Whatever words the narcissist planted in your mind, start to question them and give yourself the correct answers.
 Look for evidence to prove those negative thoughts otherwise, and find positive people that will help you to do this.

 Your brain has different thinking skills.

 Critical thinking.
-Making a reasoned judgment that is well thought out.
+You are making a reasoned judgment that is well thought out.
 Finding the evidence to support the thoughts.
-Tuning into your criteria thinking skills, to help you see different perceptions, then finding the reality so your logical thinking matches.
+Tuning into your criteria thinking skills, to help you see different perceptions, then finding the reality, so your logical thinking matches.

 So if you can see something is true, that’s your logical, if an action or a situation has triggered an emotion you might use your emotional thinking.
 If you a perceiving something to be true without facts your critical thinking.

 You can, and you will recover from this.